PiWebswiss/web-OCR/README.md

 # Web OCR Application

-Web OCR Application for all device using [OCR Space API](https://ocr.space/).
+Web OCR Application for all devices using [OCR Space API](https://ocr.space/).
+You can try the Web OCR Application on [my website](https://piweb.ch/web-OCR/).